-As part of our Togast business, we have a commitment to Samsung C&T America, Inc. ("Samsung") related to the ultimate sale and valuation of related inventories owned by Samsung.
-If the product is sold below Samsung's cost, we are committed to Samsung for the difference between the sales price and its cost.
-At May 1, 2021, the related inventory owned by Samsung had a historical cost of \$16.6 million.
-As of May 1, 2021, we believe that we have appropriately accounted for any differences between the fair value of the Samsung inventory and Samsung's historical cost.
+As part of our Togast business, we have a commitment to Samsung C&T America, Inc. ("Samsung") related to the ultimate sale and valuation of inventories owned by Samsung.
+If product is sold below Samsung's cost, we are required to pay to Samsung the difference between the sales price and its cost.
+At July 31, 2021, the inventory owned by Samsung had a historical cost of \$7.8 million.
+As of July 31, 2021, we believe that we have appropriately accounted for any differences between the fair value of the Samsung inventory and Samsung's historical cost.